Teaching Road Safety with Twinkle Twinkle Traffic Light Song: Educational Songs for Children.

 Engaging Children with Familiar Tunes

-The twinkle twinkle traffic light song cleverly adapts the melody of the classic nursery rhyme "Twinkle Twinkle Little Star."
+The " Twinkle Twinkle Little Star " song cleverly adapts the melody of the classic nursery rhyme "Twinkle Twinkle Little Star."
 This familiarity helps children feel comfortable and eager to participate.
 When children already know the tune, they can focus on learning the new words and their meanings.

 Teachers and parents can enhance this experience by adding hand gestures or visual cues that correspond to the traffic light colours and actions.
 This multisensory approach supports different learning styles.

-During a preschool workshop I hosted, children who practiced the traffic-light song for just one week were able to correctly demonstrate when to stop, wait, and cross during outdoor play simulations.
-Teachers reported fewer reminders were needed during supervised street-crossing exercises.
+During a preschool workshop I attended, children who practised the traffic-light song for just one week were able to correctly demonstrate when to stop, wait, and cross during outdoor play simulations.
+Teachers reported that fewer reminders were needed during supervised street-crossing exercises.

 Tips for Incorporating Road Safety Songs into Daily Routines